UX Design Trends for 2017: Dictated by the Future

 To get to this level of technology advancement, we still have a lot to figure out.
 Leanne McLaughlin, UX/UI designer at Degree 53, says, “VR has become such a buzzword and everyone wants to start using it in their business, whether it’s gaming or real estate.
 It has its potential in many industries and is great fun, however UX still has lots of room for improvement.
 For example, using scroll bars and drop down menus in VR menus.
 These are UI elements from other platforms and can really hinder the experience.
 The user has to look at them to move them and it can be quite a dull and needless experience.”

 Indeed, there are a lot of challenges that must be addressed when it comes to designing VR, and it’s very different from the design process we’re used to.
-UX designers need to learn a lot, for example, the importance of head tracking, special audio, and real-world measurements.
+UX designers need to learn a lot, for example, the importance of head tracking, spacial audio, and real-world measurements.

 At the most recent Facebook F8 conference for developers, Mark Zuckerberg claimed that soon all screens will be replaced by a gadget–smart glasses or even lenses for the ultimate AR experience.
 Considering the efforts of Google, Apple, Microsoft, and Snap in this field, it sounds like a realistic possibility for the next decade or even sooner.

 Steve Jobs once said, “The broader one’s understanding of the human experience, the better design we will have.”
 The previous decades’ designs were defined by the people of that time.
 It reflected their passions and everyday struggles as it tried to simplify the life people led then.
-Today the concept is the same, but hardest of all is to understand are the problems and expectations of a person in 2017.
+Today the concept is the same, but hardest of all is to understand the problems and expectations of a person in 2017.
 Is it safety?
 Emotional comfort?
 Or finding time to enjoy life in our busy world?

 UX design will surely find a solution.
 After all, it managed just fine in Henry Dreyfuss’ day and even before that.